vroger11/vroger11.github.io/index.md

 I am focused on machine learning algorithms that can extract concepts from data.
 More specifically in unsupervised learning using feature learning, attention learning...

 In my thesis I will adapt Deep Neural Networks techniques in a few shots context for speech signals.
+To have more informations about it, look into [my first year review as a PhD student post](/phd/2019/10/12/first-year-review-as-a-phd-student.html).

 # Contact
 *  **Emails:**